apache/hadoop-release-support/README.md

 Installed applications/platforms

-Java 8+.
+* Java 8+.
 Later releases are valid for validation too.

-Apache Ant.
+* Apache Ant.
+* Apache maven
+* gpg
+* git
+* subversion (for staging artifacts; not needed for validation)

+### Ant setup

-To use the scp/ssh commands we n
+To use the scp/ssh commands we need the jsch jar on the classpath.
 ```
 ant -diagnostics
 ```